ukgovdatascience/rap_companion/01-Introduction.md

 The production of a RAP is not a trivial task given technical, time and knowledge limitations within teams who desire to replace traditional and semi-manual methods of statistical report production.
 We address some of the common knowledge gaps and hard-to-Google problems that upcoming RAP-pers face.

 This [bookdown](https://bookdown.org/yihui/bookdown/) manual uses the *eesectors* package to help elucidate the RAP development process.
-It attempts to almagamate the learnings of the early pioneers of RAP into a maintained tome of knowledge to ensure good practice is accessible for RAP newbies.
+It attempts to amalgamate the learnings of the early pioneers of RAP into a maintained tome of knowledge to ensure good practice is accessible for RAP newbies.

 ## Objectives